 Crackley Hall School has been in existence since 2001, but prior to that it was called St Joseph's School and before that St Joseph's Convent School.
 We have a fledgling Past Pupils' Association formed following the success of a reunion in 2015 when we celebrated 70 years of a school being on the site of Crackley Hall with many former staff and pupils present.
-A further reunion took place in the new Gables wing in September 2016 and we are planning more events to welcome both past pupils and former members of staff back to see how the school has developed and to share memories.
-Details of forthcoming events can be found at www. crackleyhall.co.uk/past pupils.
+A further reunion took place in the new Gables wing in September 2016 and we are planning more events to welcome both past pupils and former members of staff back to see how the school has developed and to share memories for our 75 Anniversary, which had to be postponed due to COVID-19 restrictions in 2020.
+Details of forthcoming events can be found at www.crackleyhall.co.uk/past-pupils.